Vaccinatiecentrum.nl

 The influenza vaccine, also known as the flu shot, is offered free annually to people who have an increased risk of becoming very ill from an infection.
 If you fall outside this risk group, you can get vaccinated at your own expense.
 If you have supplementary health insurance, a flu shot is sometimes covered by your health insurance.

-For more information on the cost of a flu shot, please visit our rates page.
+For more information on the cost of a flu shot, please visit our prices page.

 Questions or schedule an appointment?

-Would you like to make an appointment for the influenza vaccination?
-Use the buttons below.
+Do you have questions or would you like to book an appointment for the influenza vaccination?
+Use the button below, email us at info@vaccinatiecentrum.nl or call 085-9020303.

 Back to Other Vaccinations